Latest Isle of Wight Coronavirus figures for tests, deaths and hospitalisations

 Hospital

-The Covid dashboard still shows that as of 19th January there were 88 patients being treated for Covid-19 at St Mary’s hospital, with 12 being admitted on Sunday 17th January.
+The Covid dashboard shows that as of 26th January there were 78 patients being treated for Covid-19 at St Mary’s hospital, with 4 being admitted on Sunday 24th January.

 Live map